meghaarajeev/Python-learning-repository-/README.md

 # 🐍What's Python?
 Python is a programming language that is flexible easy to learn, read and use.
 Python can be used it web development, data analysis, artificial intelligence and more.

+# 🔍Where should I start learning python from?
+The python course I'm taking is [Python Backend Web Development Course](https://www.youtube.com/watch?v=jBzwzrDvZ18) by [freeCodeCamp.org](https://www.youtube.com/@freecodecamp).
+You can also start off from there.
+It's completely free and the only thing that is required is your dedication💪🏿.